 🚫 Remaining Challenges

-• Domain-Specific Jargon: Legal, medical, and technical terms can be mistranslated, especially without domain adaptation.
+- Domain-Specific Jargon: Legal, medical, and technical terms can be mistranslated, especially without domain adaptation.
+A machine can’t yet match the cultural sensitivity or liability awareness of an expert.

 A seemingly fluent sentence may contain subtle errors that change its meaning completely—especially in high-stakes contexts like a doctor’s call or legal consultation.